quixio/quix-samples/csharp/destinations/empty-template/README.md

-# Empty template
+# Starter destination

-[This project](https://github.com/quixio/quix-samples/tree/main/csharp/destinations/empty-template) covers the most basic and essential "hello world" read sample.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/destinations/empty-template) covers the most basic and essential "hello world" subscribe sample.

 It gives an example on how to connect to Kafka and detect the arrival of a new stream and read the 'HelloWorld' parameter.